0xP1x3L/LGL-ModMenu-Template/README.md

 # Introduction
 ![GitHub](https://img.shields.io/github/license/LGLTeam/Android-Mod-Menu?style=flat-square)
+>This is a modified + stable version of LGL ModMenu (Updated April 2025), I'm sharing this again because their LGL ModMenu repo suddenly disappeared from GitHub.
+>Feel free to use this Template

 Floating mod menu for il2cpp and other native android games.
 KittyMemory, MSHook, And64InlineHook and basic string obfuscator (AY obfuscator) included.
 Assets are stored as base64 in cpp and does not need to be stored under assets folder.